 Interior Grizzly/Brown Bear…On these hunts, we target mature males.
 Boar grizzlies can grow to 9’ but the average is around 7’6”.
 Bears in the 8’ range are not uncommon.
 Boar brown bears in the Alaska Range can grow to 9’ 6” but the average is around 8’.
 We spot and stalk hunt from cabins and tent camps as well as hunt over bait.
-The spring hunts range from snowmobile hunting in April to glassing slopes that have started to green up in May and June.
+In the spring we spend time glassing slopes that have started to green up in May and June.
 Our baited hunts start in May and run through June 15th.
 The fall hunts are spot and stalk or baited, August and September into early October.

 Wolf/wolverine…are a rare sight to see on a hunt, but it is possible, just seeing one of these animals is awesome.